Friday, May 15, 2020 (Updated Tuesday, May 26)

 Motivators for a municipal utility extend beyond renewables.
 The project’s guiding principles are referred to as the three D’s: Decarbonize, Democratize and Decentralize.
 Boulder hopes to get at all three by participating in Xcel’s grid planning, which Weaver said is on the Postponement of a motion, or a vote.

 That would allow for things like micro grid — a small, local energy grid that can operate independent of the main grid; they can be for critical facilities such as hospitals or entire neighborhoods — and ensure that the system has enough capacity for increased renewables.

-Local renewable power The process of producing electricity from a source (fossil fuels like coal, or renewable sources lik... is limited by how much lines, transformers, switch gears, etc. can safely transmit, Weaver explained in a followup interview.
-“If the The final stage of delivering electricity to homes and businesses. system had been upgraded with that in mind, we could get more renewables in our footprint.”
+Local renewable power generation is limited by how much lines, transformers, switch gears, etc. can safely transmit, Weaver explained in a followup interview.
+“If the distribution system had been upgraded with that in mind, we could get more renewables in our footprint.”

 Allowing Boulder to sit in on planning was a non-starter in 2016 and 2017, Weaver said Tuesday.
 What has changed — and why — is unclear.
 In response to an interview request and emailed questions, Xcel returned the following statement:

 “We are always open to these discussions, and we’re entering these conversations with a clean slate approach, rather than focusing on where we may have been in the past.
 In the end, our priority is continuing our commitment to serve all our Colorado customers with the safe, clean and affordable energy they want and need.”